Positioning vs. Aha! Positioning

 Positioning can be done for products, services, brands, entire companies or even a division within a company.
 As the expression of your company’s strategy in precise phrases that convey competitive differentiation, role, and relevance, the more focused and honest the statements are the most leverageable the strategy.
 While pinpointing your specific role and relevance to the audience in the immediate future, it may or may not reveal a long-term vision.

 A-Ha!
-Positioning is your differentiated role and relevance within a complex and specific landscape put into concise statements capable of guiding leadership, branding, communications.
+Positioning is your differentiated role and relevance within a complex and specific landscape put into concise statements capable of guiding leadership, branding, communication.
 Focus and sacrifice, not spin, formulate A-Ha!
 Positioning.

 Our unique methodology goes deeper than any brand agency to get leadership teams to a-ha!